aadityapnd/Temporal_Dynamics_ML/README.md

 ## 📊 Results

-The notebook generates plots showing how **RMSE varies with different sequence lengths and lag steps**, helping analyze model performance.
+The notebook generates plots showing how **RMSE varies with different sequence lengths of endogenous and exogenous variables**, helping analyze model performance.

 ## ⚙️ Requirements